"To travel is to discover that everyone is wrong about other countries." - Aldous Huxley

 After traveling around Europe I think it is fair to assume that you can indicate how tourist-y a city is by a few things: the number of businesses on wheels, homeless people, international groups tours led by a person holding a flag, tourist shops on a given street, people who approach you and the overall vibe of the streets.
 These are my own personal opinions.
 Obviously every traveling experience is unique to each person.

-With this criterion I would rank all the cities I visited in this order, from most touristy to least touristy:
+criterion I would rank all the cities I visited in this order, from most

 Rome